-Joint Sessions and Separate Caucuses

-The Mediator will give each party the opportunity to discuss the concerns that should be addressed in a resolution.
-These discussions may occur in a joint session with all parties or in a separate, private caucus with the Mediator.
-The Mediator will ask questions, help to clarify the issues, and use other techniques to ensure that there is a shared understanding of the concerns that need to be addressed in an agreement.
+Joint Sessions and Separate Caucuses - The mediator will give each party the opportunity to discuss the concerns that should be addressed in a resolution.
+These discussions may occur in a joint session with all parties or in a separate, private caucus with the mediator.
+The mediator will ask questions, help to clarify the issues, and use other techniques to ensure that there is a shared understanding of the concerns that need to be addressed in an agreement.
 Information discussed during separate caucuses will only be shared with the other party with consent.
 There may be several caucuses and joint sessions for the purpose of exploring options for agreement.

-Recesses

-The Mediator or either party may call a recess.
-This can the next good time to reflect on the discussion and consider next steps.
+Recesses - The mediator or either party may call a recess.
+This can be a good time to reflect on the discussion and consider next steps.

-Conclusion of the Session

-When an agreement is reached, the Mediator may assist the parties in expressing the settlement terms.
-The Mediator may then document the terms in an agreement for both parties.
-If attorneys are present, their customary settlement agreement may be used.
-If an agreement is not reached, the parties will sign a document to confirm that settlement efforts were unsuccessful.
+Conclusion of the Session - When an agreement is reached, the mediator may assist the parties in expressing the settlement terms.
+The mediator may then document the terms in an agreement for both parties and the mediator to sign.
+If attorneys are present their customary settlement agreement may be used.
+In the event an agreement is not reached, the parties will sign a document to confirm that settlement efforts were not successful.

-Evaluation

-At the conclusion of the mediation the Mediator will provide the parties with an opportunity to provide feedback regarding the mediation process.
+Evaluation - At the conclusion of the mediation the mediator will provide the parties with an opportunity to provide feedback regarding the mediation process.
 The parties are encouraged to complete the evaluation and provide constructive feedback so that the mediation process can be improved.
 All information will be confidential.